springfall2008/batpred/docs/creating-charts.md

     - Click on 'apexcharts-card', then click the blue 'Download', then 'Download' again to install it
     - When prompted to 'reload your browser', click 'Reload'

+- Next, on a Home Assistant dashboard you create the charts you want.
-- There are multiple charts, for each section of the [example chart yaml file](https://raw.githubusercontent.com/springfall2008/batpred/main/templates/example_chart.yml), create a new apexcharts card and copy the YAML into it.
+- There are multiple charts, for each section of the [example chart yaml file](https://raw.githubusercontent.com/springfall2008/batpred/main/templates/example_chart.yml), create a new apexcharts card and copy the YAML into it:
+    - Click the blue 'Add card', scroll down the list of cards to the bottom and click 'Custom: ApexCharts card'
+    - Delete the template card configuration and copy/paste ONE Apex chart from the example file
+    - Click 'Save'
+    - Reapeat (adding Apex chart card, copy paste card config) for all of the charts you want to see
 - Customise as you like

 If you get an error 'Custom element doesn't exist: apexcharts-card' then you've not installed the Apex Charts card correctly from HACS.